Skip to main content

 Choose your world

 3. Directory: You also have to add a directory name, it will be the folder where all your uploaded files will be stored in.
-If you want ot store your map in a specific directory, you can edit this in the .env file.

-If you're not using github, the script will ask you a directory name and if you leave it empty, by default the directory will be named "maps"
+If you're not using GitHub, the script will ask you a directory name and if you leave it empty, by default the directory will be named "maps".

 The directory name appear in the URL of your map.

-Uploading maps overwrites existing files !
+Uploading maps overwrites existing files!

 info